Walt DeVore, Inventor

 What is needed now is an inside place to precast the product, where temperature and humidity can be controlled within reasonable limits.
 I believe the best mixer is a volumetric mixer, so the age of the concrete mix deposited into molds is uniform.
 A truck mounted mixer could do outside work of foundations and slabs in the morning, and then mold filling in the afternoon.

-To estimate space requirements for a CBS operation, one can estimate the amount of panel required for a home to be 3 times the floor plan area.
-So a 2,000 square foot house would require about 6,000 square feet of panel.
+To estimate space requirements for a CBS operation, one can estimate the amount of panel required for a home to be 3.3 times the floor plan area.
+So a 2,000 square foot house would require about 6,600 square feet of panel.
 A precast plant floor can have 1/3 the area dedicated for panel storage and movement.
-This is best accomplished by having molds on carts, about 5 molds per cart, with 5 inch casters, for easy moving and butted together storage.
+This is best accomplished by having molds on carts, about 5 molds per cart, with 5 inch casters, for easy moving and butted together for compact storage.

 CBS needs a development, an architect/structural engineer, a precasting facility that could be an onsite quonset hut, and a concrete contractor large enough for the work.
 I suggest crews split time between site work and precasting in order to experience and appreciate the interdependency of the work.